 When Are the Driest Months

-Bermuda's driest period runs January through April.
+Bermuda's driest period runs January through April, as documented in Bermuda Weather Service climatology data.
 Households that enter this stretch with low tanks can find themselves in trouble by March if the island hasn't seen a significant rain event in weeks.
 Hurricane season (June–November) often delivers Bermuda's heaviest annual totals, but that doesn't help if your tank is running low in February.
 The dry season has to be managed on its own terms.

 Signs You Need to Start Conserving